 Each trace event has a user-defined trace event ID, ID.
 This ID is a valid integer in the range reserved for user trace event IDs (0-4095, inclusive).
-See "trace\event and its variants" on page 2-12 for more information.
+See "trace\event, Trace.event and their variants" on page 2-13 for more information.